pm7y/AzureEventGridSimulator/README.md

 |Topic|Leave null or empty.
 Event Grid will populate this field.|
 |DataVersion|_Optional_. e.g. `1`.|
 |Data|_Optional_.
 Any custom object.|

+## Why?

+There are a couple of similar projects out there.
+What I found though is that they don't adequately simulate an actual Event Grid Topic endpoint.

+Azure Event Grid only excepts connections over https and the `Microsoft.Azure.EventGrid` client only sends requests over https.
+If you're posting events to an Event Grid topic using custom code then maybe this isn't an issue.
+If you are using the client library though then any test endpoint must be https.

+Typically an event grid topic endpoint url is like so: _https://topic-name.location-name.eventgrid.azure.net/api/events_.
+Note that all the information needed to post to a topic is contained in the host part.
+The `Microsoft.Azure.EventGrid` client will essentially reduce the url you give it down to just the host part and prefix it with **https** (regardless of the original scheme).

+It posts the payload to https://host:port and drops the query uri.
+All of the existing simulator/ emulator projects I found don't support https and use a the query uri to distinguish between the topics.
+This isn't compatible with the `Microsoft.Azure.EventGrid` client.

 ## Future Development